JanMalch/ngx-mat-sw-update/README.md

 |`activateUpdate(): Observable<void>`| Activates the update |
 | `reloadPage(force?: boolean): void`| Reloads the page via `document.location.reload(force);`

-With the separate `doShow`method you can decide, based on the UpdateData, if you want to show a notification (for example if it's a crucial update).
+With the separate `doShow` method you can decide, based on the update data, if you want to show a notification (for example if it's a crucial update).
 If you always want to show the notification just `return true`.

+To show different messages based on the update data, you have to write a custom implementation of `SnackBarMatSwUpdate` or `DialogMatSwUpdate`.
+See [i18n](#i18n) and the [appData section](https://angular.io/guide/service-worker-config#appdata) on the angular.io page.

 The `onAction` implementation most likely looks like this in most cases: